Deepfake Detection that Generalizes Across Benchmarks: Experiments

 \section{Experiments}

 We demonstrate the generalizability of \method by presenting a series of experiments.
 First, we introduce the diverse range of benchmark datasets and the evaluation metric.
 Next, we conduct a comprehensive cross-dataset evaluation, where we train the model on the FF++ dataset and compare its performance against numerous state-of-the-art (SOTA) methods on other benchmarks.
 Following this, a detailed ablation study is presented to systematically analyze the contribution of each component of the proposed method.
 We then investigated two hypotheses: one demonstrating the critical importance of training on paired real-fake data for robust generalization and another exploring the evolution of deepfake detection difficulty over the years, which shows that training on older, diverse datasets can be more beneficial than using solely recent datasets.
+We finish the experiments with robustness evaluation against common image degradation techniques.

+We ensure the statistical significance of the results by repeating each experiment 5 times with different training seeds.
+Every reported AUROC for \method except for the \cref{tab:methods-comparison} is averaged over 5 seeds; standard deviations can be found in the supplementary text.